garystafford/streaming-sales-generator/README.md

 ## Background

-Every time you want to explore a new streaming technology or create a demonstration, you must first find an adequate data source or create a new source.
+Each time you want to explore or demonstrate a new streaming technology, you must first find an adequate data source or develop a new source.
 Ideally, the streaming data source should be complex enough to perform multiple types of analyses on and visualize different aspects with BI and dashboarding tools.
 Additionally, the data should possess a degree of consistency and predictability while still displaying a reasonable level of natural randomness, and conversely, not result in a uniform distribution of data over time.